Lena-Kalmikov/Board-Games-Website/README.md

 This project aimed to create a beautiful, aesthetically pleasing, fully responsive website and practice my problem-solving and programming skills.
 In this project, I put great emphasis on:
 * Writing clean code, giving purposeful names to variables, functions, and components.
-* Creating reusable components and hooks to not write the same code more than once.
+* Creating reusable components and hooks in order to not write the same code more than once.
 * Creating an organized and intuitive structure.

 There was a lot of attention to detail invested in this project: